 Beringer Law Firm has over two decades of combined experience aiding families in overcoming the challenges in their divorces.
-We can also handle associated issues such as child custody, child support, spousal support, property division, and post-divorce modifications, among others.
+Our family law lawyers can also handle associated issues such as child custody, child support, spousal support, property division, and post-divorce modifications, among others.

-To file for dissolution (divorce) in California, you must be a resident of the state for at least six months prior to filing your petition for divorce.
-You must also be a resident of the county in which you are filing for at least three months prior to filing your petition for divorce.
+To file for dissolution (divorce) in San Diego, California, you must be a resident of the state for at least six months prior to filing your petition for divorce.
+You must also be a resident of San Diego county in which you are filing for at least three months prior to filing your petition for divorce.